Argostoli cruise port - Kefalonia, Greece

 The sunbeds in the picture belong to the “Costa Costa” beach club.

-Both beaches are well-equipped with amenities like showers, changing rooms, and nearby parking, making them easily accessible if you are coming by car.
+Both beaches have showers, changing cabins, and nearby parking, making them convenient whether you’re coming by bus, taxi, or rental car.

 Platis Gialos Beach Kefalonia